 Yes, you can.
 The crust will still be yummy.
 The other option is using a graham cracker crust instead of a shortbread crust.

-Can I use whole milk in place of the heavy whipping cream?
+Can I use whole milk in place of heavy whipping cream?

-No. The filling won’t set up correctly without the use of the heavy cream.
+No. The filling will not set up correctly without the heavy cream.

 - Blueberry Topping: